oupson/Kapng-Android/README.md

 ApngDecoder.decodeApngAsyncInto(context, URL(url), imageView)
 ```

-You can load a file, an uri, a ressource int, an url, or an inputStream.
+You can load a file, an uri, a resource int, an url, or an inputStream.

 ## With a callback :
 ```kotlin